EXPLAINER: Should red-flag law have stopped parade shooting? - NewsBreak

 WHO CAN REQUEST AN ORDER AND HOW IS A DECISION MADE?

-A relative, roommate or law enforcement officer can make the request by submitting an application with a local circuit court.
-In some cases, others not explicitly authorized by law to apply can seek to initiate the process by contacting police.
+A relative, roommate or law enforcement officer can make the request by filing an application with a local circuit court.
+In some cases, others can seek to initiate the process by contacting police.

-Red-flag laws in some states permit doctors, teachers and colleagues to file requests.
-Elsewhere, laws limit filings solely to law enforcement.
+Red-flag laws in some states permit doctors, teachers and colleagues to file requests, while others limit filings solely to law enforcement.

-In Illinois, the burden of proving someone is a threat falls on those who file the request.
-Among other evidence, they can offer witness statements about violent behavior and police records, or any threatening social media posts and emails.
+In Illinois, the burden of proving to a judge that someone is a significant threat falls on those who file the request.
+They can draw on multiple sources, including witness statements about violent behavior, drug abuse, police records or any threatening social media posts and emails.

 If a judge sides with the petitioner, the court issues a firearm restraining order, which allows law enforcement to immediately seize any guns from the person deemed a threat and bars them from purchasing guns and ammunition.